10 Minute Read

 Image credit: Feel Desain

 Created by Hungarian designer Ágnes Gyömrei, the image above is a simple and effective example of how less is more.
 There’s no plastic and the innovative design allows for easy carrying and storage.
-This kind of design is the future of packaging.

 3. Replacing Plastic With Innovative Materials

 With an estimated 5.25 trillion pieces of plastic circulating our oceans, plastic is a problem.
 Brands and packaging specialists are quickly turning their attention to materials that can replace plastic.